EbnulMahmood/air_checker/README.md

 # Air Checker Flutter

 ### Introduction
-user can check their areas air quality and also search other areas air quality.
+User can check their areas air quality and also search other areas air quality.

 ### Project Details
 1. Check your areas air quality.